 How to get to the start of the Mount Davis hiking trail

-From anywhere in Hong Kong, take the subway to Kennedy Town MTR Station and walk 25 minutes to the start of the trail.
-This is the route along Victoria Road.
+From anywhere in Hong Kong, take the subway to Kennedy Town MTR Station and walk 25 minutes to the start of the trail at Mount Davis Path on Victoria Road

 Visit the Jubilee Battery first